iTwin/itwinjs-core/common/api/imodeljs-common.api.md

     queryModelProps(_iModelToken: IModelTokenProps, _params: EntityQueryParams): Promise<ModelProps[]>;
     // (undocumented)
     queryModelRanges(_iModelToken: IModelTokenProps, _modelIds: Id64String[]): Promise<Range3dProps[]>;
-    // Warning: (ae-incompatible-release-tags) The symbol "queryRows" is marked as @public, but its signature references "QueryQuota" which is marked as @internal
-    // Warning: (ae-incompatible-release-tags) The symbol "queryRows" is marked as @public, but its signature references "QueryResponse" which is marked as @internal
-    //
     // (undocumented)
     queryRows(_iModelToken: IModelTokenProps, _ecsql: string, _bindings?: any[] | object, _limit?: QueryLimit, _quota?: QueryQuota, _priority?: QueryPriority): Promise<QueryResponse>;
     // (undocumented)